dswhitely1/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`While both .forEach and .map will iterate over a given array however .forEach will not return anything and will allow you to mutate the original array.
+Map will always return a new array and leave the original array unmutated.`

 2. What is the difference between a function and a method?

+`A method is a function that is the property of an object.`

 3. What is closure?

+`Closure is protecting a global variable by declaring it in a function and then nesting another function inside of the providing function to mutate the variable.
+The variable is not accessible from the global scope.
+It is essentially hidden.`

 4. Describe the four rules of the 'this' keyword.

+`1.
+When this is called from the global scope, this is referencing the global object.`

+`2.
+When a method or function is invoked, this is referencing the function/method called.`

+`3.
+When a object is declared with the new keyword, this is referencing the new object.`

+`4.
+When a object is declared with the new keyword, this can be altered by adding the .call, .apply, or .bind making the bound object the new this.`

 5. Why do we need super() in an extended class?

+`super() is called to make sure the extended class becomes an instance of the parent class.`

 ## Project Set up